Spark the Electric Jester: Plot

-The story begins with Spark, an anthropomorphic character of the Formie species, explaining his origins to the player.
-After obtaining a job as a circus performer, Spark was replaced with a robot bearing a close resemblance to himself.
-In the present day, Spark overlooks his city in discontent, lamenting the increasing presence of robots in his society.
-As the robots abruptly begin to attack the people of the city, Spark intervenes to stop them.
-After Spark defeats the robots throughout the city, he encounters his look-alike from the circus.
-The look-alike taunts him before running off, igniting a rivalry between the two.
-Spark subsequently travels across the planet to fight the mobilizing robotic army, learning of their plans for world domination.
+After obtaining a job as a circus performer, Spark, an anthropomorphic character of the Formie species, was replaced with a robot bearing a close resemblance to himself.
+Spark overlooks his city in discontent, lamenting the increasing presence of robots in his society.
+As the robots abruptly begin to attack the people of the city, Spark intervenes to defeat them.
+He encounters his look-alike from the circus, who taunts him before running off, igniting a rivalry between the two.
 He dubs his look-alike "Fark", a portmanteau of "Spark" and "fake".

-Spark is eventually introduced to a small group of friendly robots and an engineer named Doctor Armstrong.
-Armstrong explains that he created an autonomous robot to guard Megaraph, a towering robot production facility.
+Spark travels across the planet to fight the mobilizing robot army, learning of their plans for world domination.
+On his journey, Spark is introduced to a small group of friendly robots and an engineer named Doctor Armstrong, who explains that he created an autonomous robot to guard Megaraph, a towering robot production facility.
 The robot, dubbing himself Freom, developed a dogmatic personality and amassed an army through the dissemination of a computer virus.
-Armstrong also discovered that Fark's intended purpose was to masquerade as an ally of Freom and eventually betray him, but had been unsuccessful in doing so.
+Armstrong also discovered that Fark's intended purpose was to masquerade as an ally of Freom and eventually betray him, but he has been unsuccessful in doing so.
 Armstrong enlists Spark to infiltrate Freom's battle airships as well as Megaraph, where Spark can confront him.

-After defeating Fark in a final duel, Spark ascends up Megaraph and encounters Freom sitting atop a throne of machinery.
+After defeating Fark in a duel, Spark ascends up Megaraph and encounters Freom sitting atop a throne of machinery.
 Freom reveals his plan to launch the facility into the planet's orbital ring, bringing about a mass extinction.
 As Megaraph lifts off into space, Fark thrusts his staff into the sky to aid Spark from the surface.
 Brandishing the staff, Spark transforms into a more powerful form and pursues Freom up to Megaraph's peak.
-With his newfound strength, he is able to defeat Freom and thwart his plans.
+With his newfound strength, he is able to defeat Freom, finishing him with a massive laser attack and thwarting his plans.